ballerina-platform/module-ballerina-graphql/docs/proposals/context.md

 ## Description

 ### The `graphql:Context` Object
-The `graphql:Context` will be defined as an isolated object in the Ballerina GraphLQ module.
+The `graphql:Context` will be defined as an isolated object in the Ballerina GraphQL module.
 Following is the API of the `graphql:Context` object:

 ```ballerina
 public isolated class Context {